 John S. Ambler Award for Best Honors Thesis in Political Science

-The Ambler Award is named after Professor Emeritus John S. Ambler who has taught comparative politics in the Rice Political Science Department since 1964.
+The Ambler Award is named after Professor Emeritus John S. Ambler who taught comparative politics in the Rice Political Science Department from 1964-2019.
 The award is given to a student who has written an outstanding honors thesis during the academic year.
 The award carries a cash prize of $250.* All students completing an honors thesis will be automatically nominated for the award.

 Previous Ambler Award Winners